is a tree nut allergy?

 - pine nuts

-Nut butters, nut oils, and natural nut extracts are also off limits for folks with tree nut allergies.
+Nut butters, nut oils, and natural nut extracts are also off limits for people with tree nut allergies.

 In the United States, food manufacturers are required to list if their foods may contain allergens, including tree nuts.
-You should also read the list of ingredients to be sure the food is allergen free.
-From time to time, some foods may come into contact with tree nuts during the manufacturing process.
-Food packaging often lists that potential hazard as well.
+You should also read ingredient lists on food labels to be sure the food is allergen-free.
+Sometimes foods may come in contact with tree nuts during the manufacturing process.
+Food packaging also often lists that potential hazard.

-Don’t assume that a safe food will always be safe.
+However, don’t assume that a safe food will always be safe.
 Food manufacturers change their formulas regularly, and they may begin adding tree nuts without notice.
-That’s why it’s smart to read labels each and every time you pick up a food.
+That’s why it’s smart to read labels every time you pick up a food.
 You can never be too careful, especially if you have a severe allergy to tree nuts.

-Despite the labeling guidelines in place from the Food and Drug Administration, allergens can hide in unsuspecting places.
+Allergens can hide in products you may not suspect despite labeling guidelines imposed by the Food and Drug Administration (FDA).
 Tree nut proteins may be found in: